 “In fact, nearly 97% of retail buyers place orders directly with their brands online.”

 With technology like Brandboom filling that gap, retail buyers no longer have to wait until the next trade show to connect with existing and new brands to place new orders.
 In fact, nearly 97% of retail buyers on Brandboom place orders directly with their brands on our platform.

 The easier a brand makes it for retail buyers to do business with them, the more likely a retail buyer will consider reviewing new products from them.
 As the entire industry comes together to fight the retail slump, retail buyers are working faster, and making smarter choices when it comes to buying wider and leaner.

-As we see more of this new age retail buyer, we will for sure see a difference in our retail world in the next 3 to 5 years: a diversified retail ecosystem, where new businesses forge, and technology empowers us all to create not just more products, but a better retail experience for everyone.
+As we see more of this new age retail buyer, we will definitely see a difference in our retail world in the next 3 to 5 years.
+We expect to see a diversified retail ecosystem where new businesses forge.
+Technology empowers us all to create not just more products, but a better retail experience for everyone.